Skip to Content

 What kind of Fish is Best for Nut Crusts?

-Just about any kind of fish filet can work with a nut crust.
+Just about any fish filet can work with a nut crust.
 Just be aware of the thickness of the filets.
-Tilapia, sole, catfish, perch and other thin filets will cook very quickly, whereas salmon, cod and sea bass and sometimes red snapper tend to be thicker and will take longer to cook.
+Tilapia, sole, catfish, perch, and other thin filets will cook very quickly, whereas salmon, cod, sea bass, and sometimes red snapper tend to be thicker and will take longer to cook.

 Cod is the most common type of fish filet to make with a nut crust.
 This is partially because it is a thicker filet and partially because it is fairly bland and needs dressing up.